-¡Buenos días/noches!
-I am very excited to be working as the Circulation Assistant for the next year!
 I am a Colombian-American immigrant who grew up in the sunny paradise of Miami, Fla.
 I stayed close to home for college, studying and growing at the University of Miami (Go Canes!), where I received my Bachelor of Arts in Political Science, with minors in Economics and Spanish.
 During my college years, I found friends and community that walked with me on the path to understanding my faith and sexuality.
-Being a gay Hispanic immigrant, who also considers himself a Christian, has afforded me a lot of experiential knowledge on the intersections of marginalized groups.
+Being a gay Hispanic immigrant with an evangelical faith background has afforded me a lot of experiential knowledge on the intersections of marginalized groups.
 I believe in the power of stories, and how they can help us understand our neighbor and better advocate for those our white, cis-heteropatriarchal, capitalist society leaves behind.
-When I’m not telling my story, I love to keep up with Miami Hurricanes football, longboard around Washington D.C., and attend music concerts.

 Posts By This Author